kareemgrant/DOSE_Refactoring/README.markdown

   end
 ```

-Here I did extract out all of that misplaced logic and place it into its own method with a name that makes the method's purpose obvious.
+Here I extracted all of that misplaced logic and place it into its own method with a name that makes the method's purpose obvious.

-Back in the create method, I can now replace the if-else statement with:
+Back in the create method, I can now replace the if-statement with:

 ```
 no_valid_credit_card_on_file unless current_user.valid_credit_card?